 However, these are my proposals to make my visit to your station as safe as possible:

-- Crew members should only stand at close quarters during the few minutes when I’m composing the photograph (wearing masks if necessary);
+- Crew members should only stand close to one another during the few minutes when I’m composing the photograph (wearing masks if necessary);

 - When I dash off to prepare my glass plate for any given photograph, crew members should remember/mark their position for the photograph and stand at least one metre apart while they wait for me to return (usually around 8-10 minutes);